Valient-Network/dns/README.md

 # dns
-dns records for the valient network
+dns records for the valient network just to keep a record